konnov/protocols-made-fun/_posts/2026-05-26-zookeeper-testing.md

 Having said that, I admit that my reviews were high-level and intuitive, not Github-level reviews.

+What I believe is the killer feature of this approach is that **it does not need any pre-existing test suites**.
+We do not mutate the existing tests.
+The model checker **finds new tests**, including timeouts, crashes, TPC disconnects, etc.
+Moreover, this approach requires **zero code instrumentation**.
+We do not have to add any hooks or logging to the implementation. **The test harness operates at the TCP boundary**.

 **Did I burn thousands of dollars on this?** Not at all.
 I did this case study with two lowest-tier subscriptions to Codex and Claude Code, which cost me **about $80 for two months** in total.
 (Given the news about [Claude price